 The resistance to increase the toughness of workouts is provided by a leather pad that sits on top of the flywheel.
 You increase/decrease the amount of resistance by turning the resistance knob on the top of the frame.
 It is a hard wearing pad but you may find it squeaks which can be resolved by putting a few drops of oil on it from time to time

 The resistance increases in small increments making it easy to set to the amount of resistance you want.
 There are no markings to guide you with how much you’ve set the resistance at which makes it tough to be able to return to a previous setting other than by estimate and feel.
-This is normal for spin bikes with only those bike that cost over $1000 providing this.
+This is normal for spin bikes.

 The resistance pad does wear down over time so will need replacing every year or so.
 It is fairly easy to do and the manual provides instructions to do this.
 The leather pad can be bought direct from the company (contact details are in the manual).